lukasotero/wallpaperCode/README.md

 ### Step 4: Open the index.html file

-- Now we need to open the file we are going to edit with your favourite code editor.
+- Now we need to open the file we are going to edit.
+Open it with your favourite code editor.
 - Find the project folder on your computer.
 - The `index.html` file is directly in the `wallpaperJavaCode` folder.
-- Now you have the file you are going to edit open in your editor and you are ready to start making changes to it.
+- You are ready to start making changes to it.

 ---